 Many people are not happy with their dentures, especially their lower dentures.
 Lower dentures do not have the same degree of suction to hold in as upper dentures and often move around, are dislodged by your tongue and lips, rub on the lower ridge and are generally uncomfortable.
 To make lower dentures more comfortable, two dental implants can be placed in the lower jaw to help stabilize the lower denture.
 The dental implants have attachments on them that help resist dislodgement of the lower denture which greatly increases comfort, chewing and function.

-Dr Stephen Dudgeon and Dr Heath Fraser have completed extensive training on the surgical aspects of dental implants, while all other dentists are experienced in the restorative phase of dental implants.
+A number of our dentists have completed extensive training on the surgical aspects of dental implants, while all other dentists are experienced in the restorative phase of dental implants.
 If you are unhappy with dentures, or suffer from unsightly empty spaces in your mouth, we can help you to achieve a balanced and attractive smile with this treatment and restore function and chewing ability.